Improved Schemes for Asymptotically Optimal Repair of MDS Codes: Reed--Solomon Repair Schemes with Improved Subpacketization

 for all $t \in [i-(m-1),i+(m-1)]$.
-The second and third terms in \eqref{weaksumupcases} come from \clref{case1} and \clref{case4} respectively.
-Using well-known formulas for geometric series, we can bound the second term in \eqref{weaksumupcases} from above by
+The second and third terms in \eqref{weaksumupcases} come from \clref{case1} and \clref{case4}, respectively.
+Using well-known formulas for geometric series, along with the fact that $s \ge 2$, we can bound the second term in \eqref{weaksumupcases} from above by